itgsod-Jonas-Pihl/Project-GO/README.md

 #### What is Project GO?
 Project GO is a website application idea that so far has 2 main uses.
 One is to find likeminded players to play games with. <br/>
-The second use of the application is for pro players to offer professional lessons to other players that wants to improve, <br/>
+The second use of the application is for pro players to offer professional lessons to other players that wants to improve. <br/>
 The pro players decides the costs if any on the lessons and all of the players that wants to offer lessons needs to be certified <br/>
-so that we can offer our users the safety and guarante that they get what the pay for
+so that we can offer our users safety and guarante that they get what the pay for.

 [Project Plan](https://github.com/itgsod-Jonas-Pihl/Project-GO/wiki/Project-plan---Project-GO)